Jameson13B/atomic10-components/README.md

 <SimpleCard
   title="Simple Card"
   subTitle="Subtitle"
-  paragraph="Advanced card that has an image and a button.
+  paragraph="Simple card that doesn't have an image and a button.
 This is a paragraph." click={() => alert("Card Click")}
 />
 ```